gnithin/Notes/Notes/Regex/RegexNotes.md

 ```

 In python, the `re` module exposes methods which are useful in processing strings using regexes.
-Their [documentation](https://docs.python.org/3/library/re.html) is pretty much straight-forward and enlists the what the module can do.
+Their [documentation](https://docs.python.org/3/library/re.html) is pretty much straight-forward and enlists what the module can do.

 Here is a list of functions that I commonly use.
 Refer to the [documentation](https://docs.python.org/3/library/re.html) here for more methods that `re` supports.